Roberto Castro: Professional career

 Castro played on the eGolf Professional Tour from 2007 to 2010 and won five events during that time.
 He played in 12 events on the Nationwide Tour in 2010 and recorded a runner-up finish at the Preferred Health Systems Wichita Open.
 His first full year on the Nationwide Tour came in 2011 where he recorded four top-10 finishes and placed 23rd on the money list, good enough for a PGA Tour card for 2012.
 He also tied for 13th at qualifying School, improving his status.
 On May 9, 2013, Castro shot a 63 on the opening day of The Players Championship to equal the course record set by Fred Couples (1992) and Greg Norman (1994).
 He had his best finish on the PGA Tour in June 2013, when Castro finished as runner-up, three strokes behind Bill Haas at the AT&T National.
 He finished 2nd again in 2016 after losing in a playoff at the Wells Fargo Championship against James Hahn.

 Personal life

 Castro was born in Houston, Texas.
 His father is from Peru and his mother is from Costa Rica.
 Castro is the nephew of former LPGA Tour golfer Jenny Lidback.
 Castro has two younger brothers, both of whom also played collegiate golf.
-Alex Castro played for Georgia State University from 2007-2011 and youngest brother Franco began his career at LSU before transferring to the University of North Carolina at Charlotte in 2012.
+Alex Castro played for Georgia State University from 2007 to 2011 and youngest brother Franco began his career at LSU before transferring to the University of North Carolina at Charlotte in 2012.
 Castro and his wife Katie reside in Atlanta, Georgia, with their two daughters.
 He is a member of the Ansley Golf Club.